GSTT-CSC/project-template/Image_Classification_README.md

 In the example this is just a simple environment running python version 3.10.
 You will most likely need to adapt this for your project.

-When runnning not with XNAT and local data you will not use the dockerfile.
+When runnning with local data (i.e. not XNAT) you will not need to use the dockerfile.

 #### Examples of projects utilising these components: